michaeldmcqueen/resources.gmt.com-website/_woh_resources/3-pretrip-meetings/touch-base-pre-trip-meeting.md

 **YOUR CUSTOMER ACCOUNT**

-* Personal “Go Serve” devotions will be available in the spring- they’re designed to prepare the hearts of your participants for service and growth\!
+* Personal “Forged” devotions will be available in the spring- they’re designed to prepare the hearts of your participants for service and growth\!

 **UPDATES**